 You can cut 10 percent from your energy costs by properly sealing and insulating areas around the home to make it as airtight as possible.
 Start with all of the light switches and electrical outlets.

-Install foam inserts (about 25 cents each) to stop warmed or cooled air from being sucked out of the house through the air gaps around every switch and outlet.
+Install foam inserts to stop warmed or cooled air from being sucked out of the house through the air gaps around every switch and outlet.
 Simply remove the cover plate, pop in a gasket and replace the plate.

 Just like insulating your walls or roof, insulating your hot water tank is an easy and inexpensive way to improve energy efficiency and save you money each month.
 Check to see if your tank has insulation with an R-value of at least 24.

-If not, consider insulating your water tank to save up up to 9% in water heating costs.
-You can find pre-cut water heater blankets for around $30.
+If not, consider insulating your water tank to save up to 9% in water heating costs.
+You can very inexpensive find pre-cut water heater blankets.
 If you don’t know your water heater tank’s R-value, touch it.
 A tank that is warm to the touch is heating the water but also the area in which it is located and needs additional insulation.

 Turn off all the lights then walk through your home, and you’ll probably see green and red “eyes” peering through the darkness.
 All of those glowing LEDs, clocks and power switches are sneaky electronic vampires.
 This phantom power drain costs you money, and wastes electricity.